mabrobotics/MD80-x-CANdle-Documentation/software_package/MDTOOL.md

 ```
 Reading the errors is the easiest way of debugging possible problems with the drive.
 For errors description please visit the [status](status) section.

-(mdtool_setup_homing)=
-### `mdtool setup homing <ID>`
-This command is used to start the homing routine.
-Please make sure the actuator is properly configured for homing.

 (mdtool_blink)=
 ### `mdtool blink <ID>`
-This command is mostly used to find an MD80 drive on a long CAN bus using its ID – the command makes the drive flash its onboard LEDs for easy identification.
+This command is mostly used to find an MD drive on a long CAN bus using its ID – the command makes the drive flash its onboard LEDs for easy identification.

 (mdtool_test_move)=
 ### `mdtool test move <ID> <position>`